JeffHeck/SchoolDataProject/4_yr_f195_budgets_2.md

 - Fund excluded: Capital Projects Fund

 Table:
-- State Wide Estimated Revenue and Expense Averages by Fund
+- State-Wide Historical and Projected Ave Revenues and Expenses Per Student by Fund

 Charts:
+- State-Wide Historical and Projected Ave Revenues and Expenses Per Student for the General Fund
 - 2018-2019 Estimated Expenses Per Student for All WA School Districts
 - 2018-2019 Estimated Expenses Per Student for WA School Districts with Enrollment Range 1 to 100
 - 2018-2019 Estimated Expenses Per Student for WA School Districts with Enrollment Range 100 to 250